 As a rule, you will not pay Inheritance Tax if:

-the value of your entire estate, not just the house you live in, is below the £325,000 threshold, or;
+- the value of your entire estate, not just the house you live in, is below the £325,000 threshold, or;

 Dealing with the complexity of Inheritance Tax

-Inheritance Tax is a very complex subject and dealing with IHT issues, at a time of stress and grief, can also be overwhelming for your loved ones.
+Inheritance Tax is a very complex subject and dealing with IHT issues, at a time of stress and grief, can be overwhelming for your loved ones.

-At McCabe Ford Williams Chartered Accountants we can assist you and your family with all the advice required for effective Inheritance Tax Planning.
+At McCabe Ford Williams Chartered Accountants, we can assist you and your family with all the advice required for effective Inheritance Tax Planning.
 We will explain Inheritance Tax in plain English and be on hand to help to reduce stress for all concerned.

 It’s never too early to plan Inheritance Tax